 Pristine lakes with no houses or development of any kind.
 Short, enjoyable hikes bring you to these urban oases.
 Part of Halifax’s proposed Blue Mountain-Birch Cove Lakes Wilderness Park which would be North America’s largest urban wilderness park.
 One visit and you’ll agree that we need to add it to Halifax’s resume’ ASAP!

 A supervised beach complete with change facilities, a beach volleyball court and picnic area.
 Sandy Lake is an ideal place to spend the day.
-Swim at the beach, hike its trails or #picnic with the #family.
+Swim at the beach, hike its trails or have a picnic by the lake.

 With its new boat launch access, Long Lake is now one of the best places in the city to spend a day at the lake.
 The new Lakeview Trail is easily accessible for all, take a dip in the lake wherever you see fit, or paddle out to one of the islands, the park is your oyster.

 This wide, easy flowing Class 2 river is ideal for paddlers of any ability (water levels notwithstanding).
-With a couple of day-use parks along the way, you can plan a thoroughly enjoyable paddle.
+With a couple of day-use parks with river access along the way, you can plan a paddling adventure of a couple of hours or a couple of days.

 These are just a few suggestions from my experience and I hope to add more to the list as the summer goes on.
 If you’ve got a favourite destination that isn’t listed, let me know in the comments below.
 Browse HalifaxTrails.ca by these tags to find more free guides: #Beach, #Paddling, #Swimming.